dontloo/dontloo.github.io/_posts/blog/2016-11-8-coding_nn.md

 Network training is to optimize a loss function \\(E(y(x|\theta), t)\\) of parameter \\(\theta\\), where \\(x\\) is the data \\(t\\) is the label, \\\\(y(x|\theta)\\) is the output of the network.

 ### Same network for training and test?
-Is the networks for training and test the same?
+Is the same network used for both training and test?
 If it were in the last century, the answer might be yes.
 But no.
-Recently developed layers such as dropout, batch normalization behave differently in training and test.
+Recently developed techniques such as dropout, batch normalization behave differently in training and test.
-Sometimes people only need intermediate results of the network as feature representations.
+In many cases people only need the intermediate result as feature representations for other tasks at test time.
-Sometimes intermediate results need to be shared in order to efficiently process data of non-fixed shape.
+There're a few examples of different networks used for training and test, [Deep Learning Face Attributes in the Wild](http://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Liu_Deep_Learning_Face_ICCV_2015_paper.pdf), [https://arxiv.org/abs/1605.07648](https://arxiv.org/abs/1605.07648).

-Layer behaviors can be different, network architectures can be different, the only thing that connects training and test is the parameters.
+So layer behaviors can be different, network architectures can be different, the only thing that connects training and test is the parameters.
-So, in terms of coding, we should totally decouple the training and test networks as two different functions.
-That is to say, the training defines how to search for \\(\theta\\), the test defines how to use \\(\theta\\).
+In terms of coding, we totally should decouple the training and test networks as two different functions, that is to say, the training defines how to search for \\(\theta\\), the test defines how to use \\(\theta\\).

 ### My library
 A layers is associated with its parameters and interacts with other layers,